Using Workflows to send automated emails

 See what receiving a workflow is like by getting this free, example product.

 Workflows can be used for a variety of different situations, including:

 - Teaching an online course where learning materials are delivered every three days, for three months.

 - Creating a digital monthly magazine where customers receive the latest issue immediately after purchase.

-- 24 hours after your customers buy your film, Killer Cosmonauts From Space Sector Zoop, they each receive a message asking if they want to executive produce the sequel.
+- 24 hours after a customer buys your film, Killer Cosmonauts From Space Sector Zoop, they receive a message asking if they want to executive produce the sequel.

 A workflow can be sent out to the following groups of people:

 - Customers of a specific product (any workflows will stay in their Gumroad libraries as attached updates)